iyadsaidani07-svg/Business_Analytics_Dashboard/README.md

 The backend provides a complete basic pipeline for uploading sales datasets, validating and cleaning the data, and generating business analytics through a FastAPI API.

+The project is deployed and available through the live demo above.